Aramac, Alpha and Jericho

 Discover these amazing towns in the Barcaldine Region

-While you’re in town, also visit the Tramway Museum – a tribute to the town’s self sufficiency when the government made the decision not to include Aramac on the rail map more than a century ago.
+While in Aramac, take the opportunity to visit the Tramway Museum – a tribute to the town’s self–sufficiency when the government made the decision not to include Aramac on the rail map more than a century ago.
 See Aunt Emma, the little tram that represents the ingenuity and determination of the Aramac people all those years ago.

 The Lake Dunn Sculpture Trail

-The Lake Dunn Sculpture Trail, north east of Aramac, at 200kms is one of the longest outdoor sculpture exhibitions in the world.
-There are more than 35 sculptures along the trail, with the local sculptor always working on something new.
+The Lake Dunn Sculpture Trail is a great bucket list adventure – at 200kms it is one of the longest outdoor sculpture exhibitions in the world and bronze winner of the Best Sculpture Park or Trail in the Australian Street Art Awards for 2020.
+Located north east of Aramac, take a day or two to appreciate the 40 sculptures along the trail, with the local sculptor always working on something new.

 Emus on the Lake Dunn Sculpture Trail